 FDI in retail sector will help in meeting the gaps of the demand and supply of the fastly urbanising Indian towns and cities.
 The lack of storage and cold storage which the Indian farmers are facing will disappear sooner than expected as the big retailers will try to capture the raw materials and farms produce at source to maximise the profit margin.

 The FDI in retail sector will enhance the market competition and people will be able to get faster and affordable services at their door steps.
-The Indian retailers will also learn from them and they will also replicate their models in other small and medium towns thus enabling the whole country to get benefited from the foreign direct investment in the retail sector of Indian economy.
+The Indian retailers will also learn from them and they will also replicate their models in other small and medium towns thus enabling the whole country to get benefitted from the foreign direct investment in the retail sector of Indian economy.

 The decision of the United Progressive Alliance government's decision to allow the FDI in retail sector on the condition that state government can opt out of the scheme and may disallow the FDI in retail sector.
 Most of the states led by coalition of Congress has allowed the FDI in retails.
 Thus, we are in a position to see the outcomes of the FDI in retail sector and hence the states which are not allowing FDI in Retail Sector will have a chance to assess the good and bad results of the FDI in retail.
 We, in media, will be able to see the impact of allowing and disallowing FDI in retail sector.